 This guide will now be divided into non-movement and movement areas.
-The majority of your work will never require you to operate into the movement area; however, you will be required to understand how to operate within it.
+The majority of your work will never require you to operate into the movement area, however, you will be required to understand how to operate in it.

 III.
-Non-Movement Area
+NON-MOVEMENT AREA

-The term non-movement area is often misunderstood as an area where there is literally no movement allowed by aircraft or vehicles; in reality the non-movement area is very busy with moving and stationary aircraft, vehicles, and equipment.
-The significance of the non-movement and movement area is to separate areas under Air Traffic Control-this is simply an area not under positive Air Traffic Control.
-In the non-movement area, ATC contact is reserved for aircraft or vehicles needing access to the movement areas-there are a variety of vehicle and aircraft traffic and some limited pedestrian traffic in the movement areas.
+The term non-movement is often misunderstood as an area where there is literally no movement allowed by aircraft or vehicles.
+In reality the non-movement area is very busy with moving and stationary aircraft, vehicles, and equipment.
+The significance of the non-movement and movement area is to separate areas under Air Traffic Control.
+In the non-movement area, ATC contact is reserved for aircraft or vehicles needing access to the movement areas.
+There is a variety of vehicle, aircraft, and limited pedestrian activity in the non-movement area.